 Black Diamond Momentum and Primrose Harnesses

 In deciding on a first climbing harness, we suggest looking at comfort, functionality, safety, and affordability.
-Taking these factors into consideration, Black Diamond’s men’s Momentum and women’s Primrose lines offer an excellent starting spot.
+Taking these factors into consideration, Black Diamond’s men’s Momentum and women’s Solution lines offer an excellent starting spot.

 Both harnesses are very comfortable, with sufficient padding throughout both the waist straps and leg loops.
 Four gear loops on each harness offer plenty of space for quickdraws, belay devices, and even cams if you begin trad climbing.
 In terms of safety, Black Diamond is the gold standard here in the United States, so you can be assured that these harnesses are rigorously tested to withstand extreme loads.
 And finally, these harnesses are available at a fantastic price.